 Get some rest when you can!

 Have fun.
-And then start planning for next year.
+Then start planning for next year.